Be Alright (Ariana Grande song): Critical reception

 Digital Spy's Lewis Corner stated the song is "a right little jam" and "deep house with high notes", being one of the most infectious songs Grande has released thus far.
 In his review of Dangerous Woman, Corner called it "subtly epic, by not feeling pumped to Ibiza proportions, but transporting you to a more mellowed state of euphoria," also highlighting that it was one of his favorite songs.
 Sal Cinquemani of Slant Magazine called it a "minimalistic banger" and noted that "the modern technique is cleverly used to approximate a retro sound, simulating the black male background singers of early-'90s house music."
 Megan Downing of MTV UK wrote that it "shouldn't work on paper: a deep house track featuring Ari's souring vocals, however, it really does work and is one of the best tracks on the album," while Stephen Thomas Erlewine of AllMusic called it an alluring "bright blasts of disco."

 Corban Globe of Pitchfork opined that "'Be Alright' utilizes the deep house lite that's en vogue these days, allowing an assured Grande to soar, though she wisely omits some of the garnish vocal runs.
 The chorus is compact and clever, highlighting [the song's] understated approach.
 Here, Grande keeps finding ways to make the hot sound of the moment work for her; it's proof she can change speeds."
 Anna Gaca of Spin commented that the song "sounds equally ready for a post-club chill session or a dance floor remix," while for Luis Polanco of Billboard the song "is perfect for those moments of doubt in a relationship."
 Mikael Wood of Los Angeles Times called it "buoyant", but observed that she promises the feel-good optimism "in a voice that sounds like it's never seen worse than a broken fingernail."
 Christopher R. Weingarten from Rolling Stone found the track "flat, monochromatic."

 Live performances

 Grande performed "Be Alright" for the first time during the 41st season of Saturday Night Live on March 12, 2016.
 The performance had Grande with her dancers doing a "Vogue-filled" choreography.
 "Be Alright" was performed during Grande's set on the 2016 Wango Tango and Vevo Sessions.
 "Be Alright" was also added on the Dangerous Woman Tour as the opening song.
 Grande opened the One Love Manchester benefit concert on June 4, 2017, with this song.
 She also performed it at the Concert for Charlottesville benefit concert on September 24, 2017.
 Grande performed the song at the March for Our Lives rally in Washington, D.C., on March 24, 2018.
 On June 14, Ariana gave a surprise performance of "Be Alright" at the Songwriters Hall of Fame in New York City.

-The song was also performed on Grande's Sweetener World Tour in 2019.
+The song was included in the set list of Grande's 2019 Sweetener World Tour.
+Seven years later, she performed it a cappella on the Eternal Sunshine Tour.